-Ordinary, partial, linear and nonlinear differential equations; Fourier series, boundary value problems; and Bessel functions.
+Ordinary, partial, linear and nonlinear differential equations; Fourier series, boundary value problems; and system of first order equations.

 To master the standard techniques of elementary ordinary differential equations, Fourier series, and separation of variables in partial differential equations.
 It is a combination of 255 (Differential Equations) and 512 (Fourier Series and Boundary Value Problems).